M2Team/NanaBox/Documents/ConfigurationReference.md

 #### Port

-The port number of the current Plan 9 share.
+The Hyper-V Socket port number of the current Plan 9 share.

 Example value: 50001